ecoleduweb/ProjetApplicationH2024/front-end/projet_application/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install`, start a development server:
+Once you've created a project and installed dependencies with `npm install` (make sure you're in the /projet_application directory), start a development server:

 ```bash
 npm run dev